benkeser/covid_wastewater/README.md

 ## Some cool new addition

-I'm just adding text here because I don't know what else to do.
+Here I am adding some text in the conflict branch.